-March 27 – SGULPTURE OF RAMSES THE GREAT
+March 27 – SCULPTURE OF RAMSES THE GREAT

 Lecturer: Jim Harris, paleopathological researcher with doctoral degrees in orthodontics and genetics.

-Lecturer: Doug Connor who received his Ph.
-D inarchaology from SMU
+Lecturer Dolls Connor who received his ph.
+D in archaelogy from SMU

-May 29 – THE PREDECESSORS OF THE PHARAOHS: PREHISTORIC PEOPLES ALONG THE NO.1
+May 29- THE PREDECESSORS THE PHARAOHS: PREHISTORIC PEOPLES ALONG THE

-Lecturer: Fred Wendorf, founder of the Department of Anthropology at SMU
+Lecturer: Fred windorf, founder the Department of Anthropology SMU

 July 3 – ARTISTS AND INNOVATORS

-Lecturer: Karl Kilinsky, professor of Art History for the Meadows School of the Arts at SMU.
+Lecturer: Karl Kilinski. professor of Art History for the Meadows School of the Arts at SMU

-July 10 – WHAT THE TEMPIES TILL US ABOUT DAILY LIFE
+July 10 – WHAT THE TEMPLES TELL US ABOU’T DAILY LIFE

 Lecturer: David Silverman, Associate Curator of the Egyptian section of the University of Pennsylvania Museum

-Lecturer: Fekri Hassan,archaeological advisor to the minister of colore of Egypt
+Lecturer: Fekri Hassan, archaeological advisor to the Minister of Culture of Egypt

-Lecturer: Tom Sever, Remote Sensing invesllgator/arcgaeikigust for NASA
+Lecturer: Tom Sever, Remote Sensing investigatior/Archatologist for NASA

-August 21- ARCHITECTS OF THE NEW EGYPT THE NEWS DAM AND THE PROPLE OF THE NILE
+August 21 – ARCHITECTS OF THE NEW EGYPT THE ?
+AND HE PEOPLE OF THE NI

 By D Magazine